Train models with any machine learning frameworks

 tar -czvf my-training.tar.gz my-training/

-To upload a custom training script to the registry, use the viam training-script upload command.
+To upload your custom training script to the registry, use the viam training-script upload command.

 viam training-script upload --path=<path-to-tar.gz> \